This one to three-day itinerary suggests some of the best eats of the Bay of Islands.

 Evening

 When day turns to night in Paihia there is a place you will want to be sure has a table reserved just for you.
 Terra Restaurant opened a few years ago, humbly described as a new neigbourhood eatery.
 Anyone who has eaten there will tell you that it is so much more than this.
 Chef Marcus and wife Sarah bring imagination and creativity to celebrate all that grows and thrives in the Far North.
 The intimate dining room in the heart of the town enjoys views over the water but this will probably be secondary to what delights on the plate.
-The seven-course Taste of Terra experience is ever-changing depending on seasonal inspiration, be prepared to leave the decision-making at the door as the friendly team guide you through an eating experience to remember!
+The menu is ever-evolving with seasonal inspiration, and their recent Cuisine Magazine One Hat award firmly cements them on Northland's must eat at list.

 With a huge range of accommodation choices around here, you’re sure to enjoy delicious dreams in a comfortable room nearby.